oasys/www.oasys.net/content/posts/migrating-a-perl-cgi-to-aws-lambda/index.md

 The Lambda function uses the [AWS::Lambda][perl-aws-lambda] module.
 This works by using the generic AWS Linux 2 runtime and specifying the `AWS::Lambda` layer.
-The script uses some additional perl modules, [Paws][paws] and [CGI][cgipm].  `Paws` is provided by another layer, as referenced in the [AWS::Lambda Documentation][paws-support].
-Since [CGI.pm is no longer in the perl core][cgipm-core], we also reference a custom layer (which we will build later) including this module.
+The script uses some additional Perl modules, [Paws][paws] and [CGI][cgipm].  `Paws` is provided by another layer, as referenced in the [AWS::Lambda Documentation][paws-support].
+Since [CGI.pm is no longer in the Perl core][cgipm-core], we also reference a custom layer (which we will build later) including this module.

 Configure the function to use the IAM role create earlier, giving it